Verusins/Sigmund-Learning/freeCodeCamp-ML/ML_notes.md

 **Core Learning Algorithms D** 6/32

-Training: using **epoch** is the amount of times our model will see the entire dataset.
-Batch size is how many entrys in a epoch.
+Training: using **epoch** is one stream of the whole dataset that is randomized.

 We need `tf.data.Dataset` type in order to work for TensorFlow.